BioDAS/biodas.github.io/wiki/RegistryTutorial2010.md

 The validation in the registry uses rules that are set up by RelaxNG documents found here: <http://www.dasregistry.org/validation1.6/>

 `if you select a link and then choose "view" "source" in your browser (browser dependant) you can see the rules in an xml like format`

-`the tags are pretty self explanatory like `<zeroOrMore>` or `<optional>` relating to the elements within the tags.`
+The tags are pretty self explanatory like <zeroOrMore> or <optional>
+relating to the elements within the tags.

 Registering/Updating a source in the registry
 ---------------------------------------------